magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 the same `name` as the template.
 The `source` argument can be any HTML file located in the `classpath` of the application.

 Finally, the `&forms` argument is composed of a sequence of pairs.
-The item from the pair is a vector of CSS-like selectors, used to select the interested elements/nodes from the parsed HTML source.
-The second item from the pair is a function which is applied to transform each selected element/node.
+The first item from each pair is a vector of CSS-like selectors, used to select the interested elements/nodes from the parsed HTML source.
+The second item from each pair is a function which is applied to transform each selected element/node.

 As you perhaps remember from the tutorial introducing Ajax, in `build.boot`